ybertot/coq/doc/sphinx/proof-engine/vernacular-commands.rst

 This command turns off the use of a default timeout.

 .. cmd:: Test Default Timeout.

-This command displays whether some default timeout has be set or not.
+This command displays whether some default timeout has been set or not.

+..
+TODO : command_or_tactic is not a syntax entry and command should probably be used instead

+.. cmd:: Fail @command_or_tactic.
+For debugging scripts, sometimes it is desirable to know whether a command or a tactic fails.
+If the given :n:`@command_or_tactic` fails, the ``Fail`` statement succeeds, without changing the proof state, and in interactive mode, the system prints a message confirming the failure.
+If the command or tactic succeeds, the statement is an error, and it prints a message indicating that the failure did not occur.

+Error messages:

+.. exn:: The command has not failed!

 .. _controlling-display: